wiglledisonionpi88/langgraph/docs/docs/concepts/low_level.md

 ### `END` Node

-The `END` Node is a special node that represents a terminal node.
+The `END` node represents a terminal node in the graph.
 This node is referenced when you want to denote which edges have no actions after they are done.

 ```
 from langgraph.graph import END